nancicardenas/FinalGroupProject/README.md

 - **NPC State Machine AI**
   - Enemies operate using state machines (patrol, chase, alert)
   - React to player, environment, and ghost echoes
+  - Dog enemies will patrol certain points on the map
+  - If the player is within a certain distance it will be alerted and start chasing player

 - **Multi-Life Strategy System**
   - Failure becomes part of the solution